 In our deep and sometimes desperate desire to be appreciated, the temptation rises to focus on our own ability to meet the needs of others.
 So, we look for these needs, whether to make ourselves feel better about our own vulnerabilities or to figure out how we can “save” someone from the challenges they face.
 We can become myopic, listening only to respond, or posting online only to be validated and not, instead, to invite a diversity of perspectives and approaches.

-I believe that one of the gifts we need most in this time of increasing polarization and isolation is the gift of the gift of listening to, and learning from, one another in all of our differences.
+I believe that one of the gifts we need most in this time of increasing polarization and isolation is the gift of listening to, and learning from, one another in all of our differences.
 This gift involves putting aside our own need for affirmation and validation for a moment in order to appreciate the giftedness and contribution of others.
 Perhaps, in doing so, we will create space for mutual friendships to grow.

 However, emphasizing strengths alone will not help a community to grow.
 Jean Vanier describes this dynamic when he observes, “I am struck by how sharing our weakness and difficulties is more nourishing to others than sharing our qualities and successes” (Community and Growth).
 Bringing our own problems and the challenges our communities face out of the closet calls for a vulnerable and hopeful humility that recognizes that no one “has it all together,” but everybody shares a piece of this togetherness.